Lee and Karen Duquette,

 hoodoos

-Below: Suddenly it started to rain hard and the two RV Gypsies ran to their car and ate lunch in their car.
+Below: Suddenly it started to rain hard so Lee and Karen Duquette ran to their car and ate lunch in their car.
 They were glad they did not take the shuttle bus or they would not have had any shelter or place to eat their lunch.

-Below: After the storm ended, the two RV Gypsies spotted a tree that was hit by Lightning sometime in the past.
+Below: After the storm ended, Karen Duquette spotted a tree that was hit by Lightning sometime in the past, so of course she took a photograph of the tree.

 rain storm